 Instructions

-- Set the slow cooker to high.
-Pop the lid on and leave to cook for 2 hours and 15 minutes.
+- Set the slow cooker to the high setting.Pop the lid on and leave to cook for 2 hours and 15 minutes.

 - If the rice is not quite soft and the consistency is not thick enough then leave to finish cooking for another 45 minutes.

-- After 3 hours the rice pudding is usually ready.If the pudding looks like it is too thin just turn off the heat, leave the lid off and as the pudding cools slightly it will become thicker.
+- After 3 hours total cooking the rice pudding is usually ready.If the pudding looks like it is too thin just turn off the heat, leave the lid off and as the pudding cools slightly it will become thicker.

-- If you need to reheat the pudding after leaving it to thicken up, simply place the lid back on and turn the heat to high.
+- If you need to reheat the pudding after leaving it to thicken up, then place the lid back on and turn the heat to high.
 After 20-30 minutes the pudding should be heated enough to enjoy.

 Notes